Anti-lock braking system: ABS on motorcycles

-On a motorcycle, an anti-lock brake system prevents the wheels of a powered two wheeler from locking during braking situations.
+On a motorcycle, an anti-lock brake system prevents the wheels of a motorcycle from locking during braking situations.
 Based on information from wheel speed sensors the ABS unit adjusts the pressure of the brake fluid in order to keep traction during deceleration to avoid accidents.
 Motorcycle ABS helps the rider to maintain stability during braking and to decrease the stopping distance.
 It provides traction even on low friction surfaces.

-While older ABS models are derived from cars, recent ABS is the result of research, oriented on the specifics of motorcycles in case of size, weight, and functionality.
-National and international organizations evaluate Motorcycle ABS as an important factor to increase safety and reduce motorcycle accident numbers.
+While older ABS models are derived from cars, recent Motorcycle ABS is the result of research, oriented to the specifics of motorcycles in case of size, weight, and functionality.
+National and international organizations have evaluated Motorcycle ABS to be an important factor in increasing safety and reducing the number and severity of motorcycle crashes and collisions.
 The European Commission passed legislation in 2012 that made the fitment with ABS for all new motorcycles above 125cc to be mandatory from 1 January 2016.
 Consumer Reports said in 2016 that "ABS is commonly offered on large, expensive models, but it has been spreading to several entry-level sportbikes and midsized bikes".

 History of motorcycle ABS

 In 1988, BMW introduced an electronic/hydraulic ABS for motorcycles, ten years after Daimler Benz and Bosch released the first four-wheel vehicle ABS for series production.
 Motorcycles of BMW K100 series were optionally equipped with the ABS, which added 11 kg to the bike.
 It was developed together with FAG Kugelfischer and regulated the pressure in the braking circuits via a plunger piston.
 Japanese manufacturers followed with an ABS option by 1992 on the Honda ST1100 and the Yamaha FJ1200.

 Continental presented its first Motorcycle Integral ABS (MIB) in 2006.
 It has been developed in cooperation with BMW and weighed 2.3 kg.

-While the first generation of motorcycle ABS weighed around 11 kg, The current generation (2011) presented by Bosch in 2009 weighs 0.7 kg (ABS base) and 1.6 kg (ABS enhanced) with integral braking.
+While the first generation of motorcycle ABS weighed around 11 kg, the generation (2011) presented by Bosch in 2009 weighs 0.7 kg (ABS base) and 1.6 kg (ABS enhanced) with integral braking.